 Idle Time Is Wasted Time: How to Retain Medical Knowledge During Holiday Break

-For Basic Sciences students, the next break will be short but sweet.
+For Preclinical Sciences students, the next break will be short but sweet.
 Use this time to relax and recharge, but when you come back, be prepared to hit the ground running.
 Some students have difficulty returning to medical school with the same aptitude and discipline they had before leaving.
 Here are some simple tips to help retain your medical knowledge during the break:

 Although you don’t have any classes or exams coming up, reviewing what you learned during the semester is the best way to retain essential medical knowledge.
 Take a few moments every night to look over your notes or textbooks.
 If you’re an American University of Antigua (AUA) College of Medicine student, you can view old classes via Echo 360 lecture capture.